Mozart's Berlin journey: Leipzig again

 On 8 May, Mozart briefly returned to Leipzig, where on 12 May he gave a concert at the Gewandhaus.
 The concert program consisted entirely of Mozart's music: the piano concerti K. 456 and K. 503, two scenas for soprano (K. 505, K. 528) performed by Josepha Duschek, the fantasy for piano solo K. 475, and two unidentified symphonies.
 Following a custom of the time, the first of the symphonies was split, the first two movements being played at the opening of the concert and the second two before the intermission.

 The concert, organized on short notice, apparently was not well attended.
 Mozart writes back home, that "from the point of view of applause and glory this concert was absolutely magnificent but the profits were wretchedly meager" (letter, 16 May 1789).

 Prince Lichnowsky, who had been traveling with Mozart up to this time, left Leipzig in mid-May, and Mozart's subsequent travels were on his own.
-It may have been during the journey that Mozart incurred a financial debt to Lichnowsky.
-The amount of the debt was 1415 florins, for which the Prince successfully sued him in October 1791, not long before the composer's death.

 Mozart lingered in Leipzig until 17 May, partly due to his wish (reported in a letter to Constanze) to remain in the company of a group of friends also visiting the city (Johann Leopold Neumann, Frau Neumann, and Josepha Duschek).
 His departure was also delayed, he told Constanze, by a dearth of horses available for traveling.